rociojalifi/rociojalifi/contents/services/nutrition/index.md

 ---
 title: Nutritional advice
-description: What is a normal and healthy food-pattern for me?
+description: What is the right eating pattern for me?
 date: 2020-05-20
 template: service
 image: ./nutri_service_2.jpg
 order: 1
 ---

-### Introduction
+## Introduction

-Learning to maintain a healthy diet needs more explanation, coaching & guidance than just giving nutritional advice (including feedback on the food diary) and an example daily menu or diet plan.
-So many factors come into play.
-Therefore I use a holistic approach (which involves the entire individual.
-The 'whole' looks at more factors than just nutrition).
+Most of the time physical and mental complaints are consequences of poor nutrition habits.
+These complaints or symptoms can be reduced by making simple changes in the diet and lifestyle.
+However, learning to maintain a healthy lifestyle needs coaching, guidance, and learning.

-It is also a possibility to have a very comprehensive nutrition plan drawn up, fully composed, and calculated on personal goals, lifestyle, and health complaints.
-You will always receive personal advice, no standard nutrition schedules.
+Each new client will have the possibility to acquire a very comprehensive nutrition plan, fully composed, and calculated on personal goals, lifestyle, and health complaints.
+At each appointment you are going to receive personal advice and food education, not standard nutrition schedules.

-#### New Client Plan
+### New Client Plan

 As a new client, you'll begin with three sessions designed to deep dive into your goals, health history, and lifestyle.
 You'll receive personalized nutrition plans with several other resources so you feel confident moving forward.
-After these three sessions, I can continue to support you with follow-up coaching, providing you with additional guidance as you develop new habits and navigate life's challenges.
+After these three sessions, I can continue to support you with follow-up sessions, providing you with additional guidance as you develop new habits and navigate life's challenges.

 #### Session #1 - Initial Consultation